-- Authority to be kept informed of when the project is likely to be completed and that the applicant is on target for final completion. - 15.43 Evidence of ongoing consultation with statutory bodies and responsible authorities to ensure that all statutory regulations/ legislation are to be complied with. - 15.44 Details of consultation with relevant stakeholders, including the Police, Public Health and Safeguarding bodies. - 15.45 Evidence of a satisfactory employee training plan.
-The training must cover all relevant matters with a focus on the statutory Licensing Objectives, knowledge of the gambling legislation, an awareness of problem gambling and all relevant internal procedures.
-In addition, applicants are required as part of their training plan to evidence customer service training and a knowledge of the local area. - 15.46 An example of an existing Premises Log Book, recording all staff training undertaken and confirming that a two-tier system will be used whereby staff are trained to their level of responsibility with senior staff trained to a higher level so as to ensure that they can effectively apply procedures and respond appropriately to any customer requesting information, or assistance. - 15.47 Evidence of Policies and Procedures in place to protect children and vulnerable persons from harm. - 15.48 A Policy detailing the applicant's internal procedures so that 'problem gamblers' are identified at the earliest opportunity.
+- procedures and respond appropriately to any customer requesting information, or assistance. - 15.8615.46 Evidence of Policies and Procedures in place to protect children and vulnerable persons from harm. - 45.8815.47 A Policy detailing the applicant's internal procedures so that 'problem gamblers' are identified at the earliest opportunity.
 This Policy should be incorporated into the Training Plan for all employees.
-The Policy is likely to set out how advice and support will be provided to those engaged in or affected by problem gambling. - 15.49 A Policy detailing the applicant's commitment to educating the community on 'problem gambling'. - 15.50 A commitment to both annual financial and physical time contributions to GamCare/RGT and locally identified problem gambling initiatives. - 15.51 An Admissions Policy incorporating procedures for the Door Supervisors to follow so as to manage the non-entry of drunken individuals, under age persons and any non-compliance with the stated entry dress code. - 15.52 A copy of the operator's Social Responsibility Policy and the casino rules for each gambling activity on offer. - 15.53 A commitment to providing within the gaming area a specific practice area or room that enables any customer to learn how to gamble on the various activities offered without feeling intimidated or embarrassed.
+The Policy is likely to set out how advice and support will be provided to those engaged in or affected by problem gambling. - 45.9015.48 A Policy detailing the applicant's commitment to educating the community on 'problem gambling'. - 15.9215.49 A commitment to both annual financial and physical time contributions to GamCare/RGT and locally identified problem gambling initiatives. - 45.9415.50 An Admissions Policy incorporating procedures for the Door Supervisors to follow so as to manage the non-entry of drunken individuals, under age persons and any non-compliance with the stated entry dress code. - 15.9615.51 A copy of the operator's Social Responsibility Policy and the casino rules for each gambling activity on offer. - 45.9815.52 A commitment to providing within the gaming area a specific practice area or room that enables any customer to learn how to gamble on the various activities offered without feeling intimidated or embarrassed.
 There shall be information provided that emphasises the importance of customers staying in control of their gambling, the steps they can take to achieve this and where to access help should they become concerned about their gambling.
-There should be leaflets and information clearly displayed setting out these points.

-- 15.54 An indication on the plan where the separate non- gambling refuge area of the premises is located.
+There should be leaflets and information clearly displayed setting out these points. - 45.10015.53 An indication on the plan where the separate non- gambling refuge area of the premises is located.
 This area should provide a refuge from gambling and could be by way of a non threatening sound proofed quiet room that is always available for those concerned about their own or someone else's gambling.
-Within this room there should be installed the facility to telephone the national helpline, access an online counselling facility or contact a local face-to-face counselling service or Gamcare/RGT.
-Leaflets with contact addresses and telephone numbers should be prominently displayed within this room. - 15.55 Evidence on how the proposal is likely to benefit the City of Southampton, in terms of an assessment of the social, economic and physical impact. - 15.56 Proposals for the location of the casino and any other facilities to be provided, along with how site selection, design and architecture will improve the surrounding area and street scene. - 15.57 Proposals as to how a casino will assist with the delivery of further tourism, leisure and regeneration opportunities for Southampton and complement the strategies of the Council in this regard. - 15.58 A marketing policy which explains how the proposal will promote Southampton in line with the Council's own strategies. - 15.59 Details on how the proposals will directly assist sustainable job creation, local economic benefit and regeneration, learning and skills uplift.
-This should include local labour agreements to support young unemployed people in the city. - 15.60 The applicant should evidence clearly how they intend to promote the statutory Licensing Objectives. - 15.61 The applicant should clearly set out the level of financial contribution that will be offered as the 'greatest benefit' and made conditional in the event that the licence is awarded that will support the matters previously referred to in this Policy.
+Within this room there should be installed the facility to telephone the national helpline, access an online counselling facility or contact a local face-to-face counselling service or GamCeare/RGT.
+Leaflets with contact addresses and telephone numbers should be prominently displayed within this room.

+- 45.10215.54 Evidence on how the proposal is likely to benefit the City of Southampton, in terms of an assessment of the social, economic and physical impact. - 15.10415.55 Proposals for the location of the casino and any other facilities to be provided, along with how site selection, design and architecture will improve the surrounding area and street scene. - 45.10615.56 Proposals as to how a casino will assist with the delivery of further tourism, leisure and regeneration opportunities for Southampton and complement the strategies of the Council in this regard. - 15.10815.57 A marketing policy which explains how the proposal will promote Southampton in line with the Council's own strategies. - 15.11015.58 Details on how the proposals will directly assist sustainable job creation, local economic benefit and regeneration, learning and skills uplift.
+This should include local labour agreements to support young unemployed people in the city. - 15.11215.59 The applicant should evidence clearly how they intend to promote the statutory Licensing Objectives. - 15.11415.60 The applicant should clearly set out the level of financial contribution that will be offered as the 'greatest benefit' and made conditional in the event that the licence is awarded that will support the matters previously referred to in this Policy.